CircuitVerse/CircuitVerse/installation_docs/manual/linux.md

 - Use `git submodule update --init` to get the contents of the submodule if you missed using the `--recursive` option while cloning the repository or if you have already done so.

 #### Dependencies
-> Installation guide link and commands has been added to each dependency.
+> Installation guide link and commands have been added to each dependency.
 You can skip the installation of the dependency if it is already installed.
 - [Git](https://git-scm.com/) - using a GUI such as [SourceTree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/) can help
      ```bash
      sudo apt install git